 - Did you refuse a breath or blood test?

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Raytown, MO after 30 days.
+- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Raytown after 30 days.

 - Refusing a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.